 Investment fraud happens everywhere, even at mealtime.
 Seminars in which people are invited for a free steak or other pricey meal in return for listening to a financial advisor or other speaker give investment advice are often rife with misleading information and fraud.
 While these events are typically depicted as educational presentations, the majority of them are actually sales pitches designed to attract investor clients for the speakers or their associates.
 Speakers may promise big returns on investments that are unsuitable for many investors or even outright fraudulent, which means attendees who place their trust in these speakers may well lose some or all their investment money.

 Were You the Victim of a Free Steak Dinner Investment Scam?
-Reach out to Wolper Law Firm to Learn about Possible Recovery of Your Money.
+Reach out to Wolper Law Firm, P.A. to Learn about Possible Recovery of Your Money.